mzywj2/Thesis-Project/README.md

 #### To run chromsyn:

 In the R terminal (not the console), run the command `Rscript chromsyn.R`
-- If the output pdf or png file do not produce an image of a proper synteny plot, then re-run the command with this addition: `Rscript chromsyn.R orphans=F` (Personally recommended to me by the creator of the tool, Richard Edwards)
+- If the output pdf or png file do not produce an image of a proper synteny plot (as the example given in the Chromsyn GitHub page), then re-run the command with this addition: `Rscript chromsyn.R orphans=F` (Personally recommended to me by the creator of the tool, Richard Edwards)
 - The `orphans=F` argument removes from the plot any sequences that do not have syntenic regions, it will remove all the short contigs/scaffolds that lack BUSCO genes.
 Since the genomes used in this study were very large and more diverse than expected, this argument was required to produce a proper synteny plot

 For further details regarding Chromsyn, refer to the Chromsyn GitHub Repository: https://github.com/slimsuite/chromsyn.git